mixer/developer-docs/pages/02.reference/01.chat/03.methods/13.attachEmotes/doc.md

 # AttachEmotes

-Enable an enhancement to the &#x60;ChatMessage&#x60; event.
-This will populate the &#x60;meta&#x60; property of the event with a hash containing the emoticon text mapped to the base64 PNG representation.
+Enable an enhancement to the `ChatMessage` event.
+This will populate the `meta` property of the event with a hash containing the emoticon text mapped to the base64 PNG representation.

 ## Example